CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/docs/mynotes/Journal.md

 ## March 6

+- Ask dan about the `EnterContest` and the `@onclick`: Are there other events that I can respond to.
 - The `?.` is called the "Null Propagating Operator"
 - The `??` is called the "Null Coalescing Operator"